 Courses in mathematics and other quantitative areas are supported in part by the activities of the mathematics specialist in the Learning Center.
 Students who have not studied mathematics in the recent past and who are planning to take mathematics courses should refresh their knowledge of basic skills through the programs offered in the Learning Center.

 - Two other major-level mathematics courses

-- The mathematics department chair must approve the selection of courses
+The chair of the mathematics department must approve the selection of courses.